Azzy380/Attributes/README.md

 # Attributes v2.0
 Plugin allows modifying vanilla attributes, adding attribute modifiers to items and creating custom attributes!

-You can give suggestions for new ones procedures and stuff.
+### You need to turn on java plugins for it to work.

 #### Full releases you can download through Releases tab.